 Information and Communication Technology (ICT)

-IST aspires to provide access to integrated technology opportunities in an ICT-rich environment to members of our learning community in order to promote and enhance student life-long learning through inquiry and instruction.
-Through ICT integration, our students will develop 21st century skills in literacy, critical thinking, global communication, collaboration and ethical responsibility.
+IST's ICT department aspires to provide IST’s learning community with access to integrated technology opportunities to promote and enhance student life-long learning through inquiry and instruction to develop 21st Century literacy skills, critical thinking, global communication, collaboration and ethical responsibility.

-- ICT creates new teaching and learning opportunities that improve student learning and understanding.
+- ICT creates new teaching and learning opportunities that improve student understanding.

 - ICT encourages fundamentally different forms of interaction between students, teachers, and the community.
 It contributes to a learner-centered, collaborative, engaging learning environment.

 - ICT provides the means for students to explain, interpret and apply their knowledge.